Mohamed Salah is a phenomenon.

 Jose Mourinho has been widely mocked for failing to recognise Salah’s world-class potential during the Egyptian’s spell at Chelsea.

-However, despite what your memory may suggest, Salah did have his moments in Chelsea blue.
+Despite what your memory may suggest, Salah did have his moments in Chelsea blue.

 On his first Premier League start (at home to Stoke) he scored, won a penalty, and provided an assist.

-He scored the sixth goal as Chelsea spoiled Arsene Wenger’s 1000th game in charge of Arsenal with a 6-0 thrashing at Stamford Bridge.
+He also scored the sixth goal as Chelsea spoiled Arsene Wenger’s 1000th game in charge of Arsenal with a 6-0 thrashing at Stamford Bridge.

 But perhaps the most defining moment of his first Premier League spell came on a fateful day for his future employers.